edmenendez/django-angular-auth/README.md

 * Run ```python manage.py syncdb --migrate```
 * Go into static directory and run ```python -m SimpleHTTPServer```.
 I created a serve.bat file for this.
 This is the Angular app.
 * Start Django. ```python runserver 0.0.0.0:8001``` I created a batch file for this called r.bat.
 This is your API and admin.
 * Go to [http://localhost:8000/].
 This is the Angular app.
 It's being served directly via SimpleHTTPServer.
 It can be served from anywhere, even Amazon.
-There might be cross domain
+There might be cross domain issues if you're hosting on a different domain.

 Use it
 ----------
-So now we have the Admin and front-end client both running.
-Let's test
+Now we have the admin and front-end client both running.
+Let's test.

 * With your browser pointed to [http://localhost:8000/], enter some data in the field and click "submit".
 You will get a login prompt.
 * Login.

 You will get a "missing key" error message.
 This is because your user does not have API access.
-To add access, go to [http://localhost:8001/admin/tastypie/apikey/add/] and add a key.
+To add access, go to http://localhost:8001/admin/tastypie/apikey/add/ and add a key.
 Any key will do.
+You can have this key added automatically for new users by uncommenting out the signal at the bottom of myproperty/models.py.

 Go back and try to login again.
 This time, your login worked!
-Find your just added data at [http://localhost:8001/admin/myproperty/paymenttype/].
+Find your just added data at http://localhost:8001/admin/myproperty/paymenttype/.

 What's Happening
 --------------